weakish/docs-en/views/realtime-guide-beginner.md

 Different handlers can be registered or deregistered for different message types (including those defined by yourself).
 These handles should be set up when initializing the app.

-If you register `defaultMessageHandler` directly in `AVIMMessageManager` for multiple times, only the last one would work.
+If you call `registerDefaultMessageHandler` on `AVIMMessageManager` for multiple times, only the last one would work.
 However, if you register `AVIMMessageHandler` through `registerMessageHandler`, different handlers could coexist with each other.

 When a message is received by the client, the SDK would: